 - Location: 72500 Thrush Rd, Palm Desert, CA 92260

 La Fiesta En El Desierto – Artist Armando Lerma

 This exhibit is the furthest away of any in the show, and it took about 30 minutes to drive to from Curves and Zig Zags.
 It was a beautiful painting from Armando Lerma that was done on the back of a store wall.
-It was hard to experience as there were many cars parked in front of it but it was a nice display.
+It was hard to experience as there were many cars parked in front of it, but it was a beautiful display.

 - Location: 85963 Grapefruit Blvd, Coachella